programmableinfrastructure/p24e.io/README.md

 Running locally
 ---------------

-make sure you have Ruby installed, then run:
+Make sure you have Ruby installed, then run:

 * `bundle install`
 * `jekyll serve`